auth0/docs/articles/services/architect-and-design.md

 ---
 # Architect & Design

-our Discover & Design services are here to help you architect and design your Identity and Access Management solution.
+Our Architecture & Design services are here to help you architect and design your Identity and Access Management solution.
 We work together with your product and engineering teams to **architect an Identity solution** for your environment and build on your **incremental Go-Live plan** in a way that addresses the most-pressing identity problems early.
 Auth0 Professional Services helps your projects quickly reach success by addressing your business objectives in a pragmatic, step-by-step manner.

 <%= include('./_includes/_further-help.md') %>